LG 34UC80-B Review

 Wide and curved screens make loads of sense when watched closely.
 The LG 34UC80-B’s 3,800mm slides into a gentle arc, thus, image distortion won’t be a problem, instead, the sides tower the screen towards the user.
 It’s unobtrusive, not distractive.

 For connectivity, there are two HDMI 2.0 ports, a DisplayPort 1.2, a headphones jack and a pair of USB 3.0 ports.
-There is also USB 1 which supports fast charging of peripherals, but you’ll have to enable it first via the OSD.
+There is also a USB port which supports fast charging of peripherals, but you’ll have to enable it first via the OSD.
 While at it, remember that when fast charging is enabled, data transfer to and from the connected device isn’t possible.

 It gets a 21:9 aspect ratio, which is practically more useful than taller 4K screens, with the extra width being better for films, and it provides extra screen real estate for working.
 If you ever wanted a screen for work gaming, this one has its credentials in order, with immersive scenes on modern titles.
 What makes it better is the fact that it has more room to maneuver in FPS titles, and even the fastest games really benefit.